wookjaeyang-inu/wookjaeyang-inu.github.io/menu/publications.md

 4. Yang, W.*† and Ewing, R. (2023) Examining the Nonlinear Effects of Neighborhoods Housing + Transportation Affordability on Shared Dockless E-Scooter Ridership Using Machine Learning Approach, Transportation, https://doi.org/10.1007/s11116-023-10448-3
 5. Yang, W.*, Tian, G. and Ewing, R. (2023) Impact of Corridor Highway System on Communities: Built Environment and Travel Mode Choices, Cities, vol. 141, https://doi.org/10.1016/j.cities.2023.104467
 6. Hong, A. and Yang, W. (2023) Urban Environment and Pedestrian Safety, Urban Health Studies, 2(1), 27-44, 10.59013/auh.2023.2.1.003
-7. Kim, K., Yang, W.†  and Brewer, S. (2022) Can Autonomous Shuttle Bus Increase Business Activity?
-Application of Generalized Mixed Effect Regression Analysis to Repeatedly Measured Business License Data in Las Vegas, Nevada as A Case Study, Journal of Urban Planning and Development, 148(1).
-10.1061/(ASCE)UP.1943-5444.0000788
+7. Kim, K., Yang, W.†  and Brewer, S. (2022) Analyzing Change in Business Activity before, during, and after Autonomous Shuttle Bus Service in the Old Las Vegas Downtown Area, Journal of Urban Planning and Development, 148(1).
+8.1061/(ASCE)UP.1943-5444.0000788
-8. Yang, W.* and Oh, D. (2021) Can Sustainable Tourism Be More Sustainable? -Lessons Learned from Albergo Diffuso in Italy and East Asia, Journal of Tourism Management Research, 8(2), 136-149.
+9. Yang, W.* and Oh, D. (2021) Can Sustainable Tourism Be More Sustainable? -Lessons Learned from Albergo Diffuso in Italy and East Asia, Journal of Tourism Management Research, 8(2), 136-149.
 10.18488/journal.31.2021.82.136.149
-9. Choi, M., and Yang, W.* (2018) Physical, Economic, and Social Effects of Commercial Gentrification in Residential Area, Journal of Korea Planning Association, 53(1), 123-136.
+10. Choi, M., and Yang, W.* (2018) Physical, Economic, and Social Effects of Commercial Gentrification in Residential Area, Journal of Korea Planning Association, 53(1), 123-136.
 10.17208/jkpa.2018.02.53.1.123
-10. Park, J., and Yang, W.† (2018) A Study on the Effectiveness of Overseas Construction Projects Using Official Development Assistance (ODA).
+11. Park, J., and Yang, W.† (2018) A Study on the Effectiveness of Overseas Construction Projects Using Official Development Assistance (ODA).
 Time Series Analysis (VECM) of S. Korea ODA 1991-2015, Journal of Korea Contents Association, 18(6), 144-154.
 10.5392/JKCA.2018.18.06.144

 ## Under Review Publications
 1. [Revise and Resubmit] Yang, W.*†, Kim, K., and Kim, J. Shared Dockless E-Scooter and Built Environment Near Los Angeles Metro Stations: Its Nonlinear Relationship Using Machine Learning Approach, Transportation Planning and Technology